dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-12-2-visualize-execution-flow-WT.md

 ---
 layout: post
-title: Visualizing the execution flow using DINAMITE traces
+title: How to process DINAMITE binary traces
 ---

 In this post, we explain how to obtain a high-level summary of the execution using DINAMITE trace analysis tools.